Marmare314/lemmify/README.md

 @proof and @thm[theorem]
 ```

-The result should now look something like this
+The result should now look something like this:

 ![image](docs/images/image_0.png)

 ## Examples

 This example shows how corollaries can be numbered after the last theorem.

 ```typst
 #import "@preview/lemmify:0.2.0": theorem-rules, theorem-kind, select-kind, reset-counter